SusheelThapa/AidSys-Back-End/README.md

 # AidSys-Backend-End

-**AisSys** is our project which basically takes any institution and all of its assets to cloud.
+**AidSys** is our project which basically takes any institution and all of its assets to cloud.
 Its digitizing the entire institution to reduce the operation cost and h ence enabling one-and-all present in the institution to make optimum use of the available resources.